bitdog-io/restraining_bolt/README.md

 It took me 21 seconds to respond and by that time the rover got very close to causing a disaster.

-Although geo-fencing might be a solution from some run away conditions, unfortuantely, that is not always a valid soltuion.
+Although geo-fencing might be a solution from some run away conditions, unfortuantely, that is not always a valid solution.
 Having a rover off its path, but still within a valid geo-fenced area, can still be a dangerous situation.
 I discovered I couldn't depend on just the flight controller, geo-fenced areas, or my reaction time for safety.
 That is why I made this project.
 Restraining Bolt is designed to make sure your robot doesn't run away.